 The company has also come under fire because evidence showed it encouraged off-label marketing of Tekturna to diabetic patients, even though the drug was not indicated for this purpose.
 The Federal Food, Drug, and Cosmetic Act makes it illegal for pharmaceutical companies to market their products for uses not approved by the FDA.
 Companies that do so open themselves up to civil liability under the False Claims Act, as well as various criminal penalties.

 Only patients who took Tekturna and experienced serious side effects are eligible for compensation.
 If you were diagnosed with hyperkalemia or had a stroke after taking Tekturna, you may be entitled to compensation for medical expenses, lost wages, and pain and suffering.

 To pursue legal action against Novartis, you'll need to enlist the services of an attorney skilled in the complex litigation of cases involving dangerous drugs.
 Neblett, Beard & Arsenault is committed to helping the men and women harmed by Tekturna receive the compensation they need to move forward with their lives.
-Schedule a free consultation at one of our six convenient office locations to learn more.
+Schedule a free consultation.
 You can also call us directly at 800.256.1050.